rshiramss/extensionYoutubeVideo/README.md

 1. Navigate to any YouTube video
 2. The extension will automatically generate a summary in the sidebar
 3. Click on timestamps to jump to specific parts
-4. Use the popup to access notes and mind map features
+4. Use the popup to check server status

 ## Development

-### Removed Redundancies
+### Recent Changes

+- **Removed Notes/Mind Map**: Simplified to focus on core summarization
 - **Backup files**: Removed `.bak` files
 - **Multiple servers**: Consolidated to single production server
 - **Duplicate code**: Extracted common functions to `shared-utils.js`